Log in as an Account Administrator and navigate to: Account > Workflows

 The new sending experience adds phone (SMS) as an option in the designer.

 The recipient objects in the designer can be marked as recipient groups.
-This allows the sender to configure an array of email addresses that are permitted to sign for that one signature step.
+This allows for an array of email addresses to be entered into the Email field (comma delimited) that are permitted to sign for that one signature step.

 For example, if you need one of five managers to countersign, you can list all five emails, but only one needs to apply a signature.